toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 <img width="500" src="https://msdnshared.blob.core.windows.net/media/TNBlogsFS/prod.evol.blogs.technet.com/CommunityServer.Blogs.Components.WeblogFiles/00/00/00/76/18/metablogapi/2055.HSG09091001_71EB0EE6.jpg">
 </figure>

 If you've been around the business world and Excel, you may have had to export your work as a Comma-separated-variable text file.
-Or you're a reseracher and a self taught programer and have realized that text file outputs are easily portable and a good choice for small to medium sized data files.
+Or you're a researcher and a self taught programmer and have realized that text file outputs are easily portable and a good choice for small to medium sized data files.

 A common problem I've had with other people's CSV files, is that they suck...That is CSV is not a great format.

-Some of the reasons CSV file are hard to work, with are not solvable, and not anyone's fault.
+Some of the reasons CSV file are hard to work, are not solvable nor anyone's fault.

 Text is a bulky format for data.
 Each ASCII character takes 2 bytes to store and if you encode in Unicode like UTF-8, then it's at least 2 bytes per character.
 That adds up in file size and can make sending files in email more of a PITA.

-Now you really shouldn't be sending files via email when there's Box, Dropbox, and source control.
-But if you work in a business setting and using Excel often, then email would be a normal thing to want to do...although you shouldn't, use Box or Dropbox.
-There are reasons to email files to people...
+You shouldn't be sending files via email you should use: Box, Dropbox, or source control.
+However, there are reasons to email files to people and we all do it.

-##  Sources of a PITA from CSV
+##  Causes of Pain
 * **Data types are not preserved**
     - currency, date, time, integer or a decimal, that info is lost
 * **Font information**
-    - not often important but for sciencetific work can come up
 * **No standard format for CSV**
     - "c" stands for comma, but CSV's can be delimited by other characters
 * **Large file size for big data sets**